 Monday is the day set by law for the meeting of the Electoral College.
 In reality, electors meet in all 50 states and the District of Columbia to cast their ballots.
 The results will be sent to Washington and tallied in a Jan.
 6 joint session of Congress over which Vice President Mike Pence will preside.

-Trump has refused to concede the election and continues to make unsupported allegations of fraud.
+The electors' votes have drawn more attention than usual this year because President Donald Trump has refused to concede the election and continued to make baseless allegations of fraud.

 Following weeks of Republican legal challenges that were easily dismissed by judges, Trump and Republican allies tried to persuade the Supreme Court last week to set aside 62 electoral votes for Biden in four states, which might have thrown the outcome into doubt.

 Biden won 306 electoral votes to 232 votes for Trump.
 It takes 270 votes to be elected.